Boys & Girls Clubs of La Habra – General Programs

 • Ages: 7–18 years old

-• Schedule: General program and extended day options are available on weekdays during the school year and summer.
+• Schedule: General and extended-day options are available Monday–Friday during the school year and summer, with morning-to-late-afternoon coverage on extended days

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.